fareldf/bike-stores-data-analysis/README.md

 ORDER BY SUM(i.total_price) DESC;
 ```

-Insight: the highest revenue by store was Baldwin Bikes with $6234519.49, while the lowest was Rowlett Bikes with $1025731.74.
+Insight: The highest revenue by store was Baldwin Bikes with $6,234,519.49, while the lowest was Rowlett Bikes with $1,025,731.74.

 #### What was the total annual revenue per store?
 ```sql